How Google's Nofollow, Sponsored, and UGC Links impact your SEO

 Taking your SEO strategy further

-Backlinks are an important part of your SEO strategy – but there are many more.
+Backlinks are an important part of your SEO plan – but there are many more.

 Here are a few other crucial elements that affect Google rankings: